Ultraman Zero Side Story: Killer the Beatstar: Stage I: The Metallic Space

-Jean-bot and Princess Emerana were kidnapped by a mysterious celestial sphere, with the rest of the Ultimate Force Zero arrived too late to save them.
+Jean-Bot and Princess Emerana were kidnapped by a mysterious celestial sphere, with the rest of the Ultimate Force Zero arrived too late to save them.

 A week later, ZAP Spacy members Rei and Hyuga were on a trip to Planet Buram (惑星ブラム, Wakusei Buramu) while their ship, Space Pendragon, was under maintenance.
 The pair discovered the celestial sphere on a collision course with Planet Buram and decided to take matters into their own hands by intruding into it through a small crack.
 Rei discovered Emerana and rescued her by summoning his Gomora to take on the Legionoid that was chasing her, but three other robots appeared and overpowered the monster in an instant.
-Using the Ultimate Aegis, Zero, Mirror Knight and Glen Fire jumped from across the multiverse to get into the celestial sphere to reunite with Emerana and saved the three from the incoming robots.
-The sphere's controller then sent Jean-killer into the fray against Ultimate Force Zero and a brainwashed Jean-bot against the humans.
+Using the Ultimate Aegis, Zero, Mirror Knight and Glenfire jumped from across the multiverse to get into the celestial sphere to reunite with Emerana and saved the three from the incoming robots.
+The sphere's controller then sent Jean-Killer into the fray against Ultimate Force Zero and a brainwashed Jean-Bot against the humans.
 In the middle of the chaos, Ultraman, Zoffy and Ultraseven flew to the celestial sphere.